openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 3 minutes.

-After that, we have the PyTorch multi-class classification model trained with OpenVINO™ Training Extensions, which we can use for evaliation, export, optimization and deployment.
+After that, we have the PyTorch multi-class classification model trained with OpenVINO™ Training Extensions, which we can use for evaluation, export, optimization and deployment.

 ***********
 Evaluation